 You can also create three different presets called “Moments” for different environments you plan to use the Elite 85t in (My Moment, Commute, and Focus).
 Each option presents you with a certain level of ANC or HearThru, and you can customize the intensity of either to your liking.
 Cycling between these situational recipes is much faster than making small changes every time you wear the earphones.

 The Samsung Galaxy Wearable app is a bit more limited, and exclusive to the Android OS.
-Apple has its own Samsung Galaxy Buds app, but it doesn’t support the Galaxy Buds Pro, though this could easily change with a future app update.
-The Galaxy Wearable app is an excellent complement to the earbuds, and it brings many useful features to the table: you can cycle between ANC levels, enable ambient sound modes, remap the touch controls, select your favorite EQ preset, and more.
+Apple has its own Samsung Galaxy Buds app, but it doesn’t support the Galaxy Buds Pro.
+As apps go this one is an excellent complement to the earbuds, and it brings many useful features to the table: you can cycle between ANC levels, enable ambient sound modes, remap the touch controls (although this is limited), select your favorite EQ preset, and more.

 iPhone users can't access the features in the app, because the Galaxy Buds Pro is not supported in iOS app version.